 However, since Chinese consumers prefer small shops, with technologies functions, Aldi opted for smaller and smarter retail stores that are equipped with WeChat technology and offer speedy delivery options.

-These functions, satisfy completely the new trend in supermarkets industry of digital technology and offline and online integration.
+These functions, satisfy completely the new trend in the supermarkets industry of digital technology and offline and online integration.

 Using Wechat to promote and sell products and educate consumers